-If each of the conditions to Confirmation and Consummation has not been satisfied or duly waived on or before the date that is 180 days after the Confirmation Date, or by such later date as determined by the Debtor with the consent of the Committee, which shall not be unreasonably withheld, the Confirmation Order may be vacated by the Bankruptcy Court.
+If each of the conditions to Confirmation and Consummation has not been satisfied or duly waived on or before the date that is 180 days after the Confirmation Date, or by such later date as determined by the Debtor, the Debtor with the consent of the Committee, AAC, OCI and the Rehabilitator, which consents shall not be unreasonably withheld, the Confirmation Order may be vacated bymay move the Bankruptcy Court to vacate the Confirmation Order.
 If the Confirmation Order is vacated pursuant to this provision, the Plan shall be null and void in all respects and nothing contained in the Plan or the Disclosure Statement shall: (i) constitute a waiver or release of any claims by or Claims against or Equity Interests in the Debtor; (ii) prejudice in any manner the rights of the Debtor, any Holders, or any other Entity; or (iii) constitute an admission, acknowledgment, offer, or undertaking by the Debtor, any Holders, or any other Entity in any respect.